Publisher: Edinburgh University Press (2025) (doi.org/10.1515/9781399537315)

 • Builds on Lasch’s views on the Populist movement, while reflecting on Aristotle’s Politics and Nicomachean Ethics, to deepen our understanding of participatory political possibilities from ancient to modern times

-• Incorporates abolitionist perspectives on the concept of ‘political Prometheism’, showing how important debates on contemporary challenges are central to our understanding of the feasibility of participatory politics
+• Incorporates abolitionist perspectives on the concept of ‘political Prometheanism’, showing how important debates on contemporary challenges are central to our understanding of the feasibility of participatory politics

 Ancient Greek Democracy and American Republicanism explores the archetype of Prometheus in political theory, representing faith in human agency and self-governance.
 It borrows perspectives from Hannah Arendt and Christopher Lasch, tracing Promethean elements in the philosophy behind the ancient Athenian polis as well as in early American republican thought, which laid the foundations of the American Revolution and also of the Populist Movement during the nineteenth century.